johnbender/twenty-questions/writing/oauth.md

 Second, filtering a large list of candidates requires continued execution (which is not always an option) **or** some important foreknowledge of the desired output (e.g. "Eve" in the final demo of the video).
 To continue with the final example of the demo, if the user has some vague notion that they want data at the leaf of a tree but they don't have perfect knowledge of the shape or content of that data, then filtering in the manner prescribed will be difficult.

-Finally, the flows for the first and second versions of OAuth are not the same, as the second version can jump strait to forwarding the user to the authorization url without having to gather a request token.
+Finally and most importantly, the flows for the versions of OAuth are not the same and there's something fishy about the last entry in spite of it matching requirements.
 Given two nearly identical inputs and outputs (tokens) it's not clear how the developer would decide or even differentiate between the two candidate expressions using either of the CodeHint approaches.

 ## Twenty Questions